PennCIS233/algorand-voting-dapp/README.md

  - Import Account A and Account B into AlgoSigner **on the TestNet**
    - Save the addresses in form.md
  - Create 2 new accounts Account C and Account D using AlgoSigner **on the TestNet**
-   - Save the addresses in form.md

 A walkthrough on how to do both of these can be seen here:
 [https://www.youtube.com/watch?v=tG-xzG8r770](https://www.youtube.com/watch?v=tG-xzG8r770)